bgfoley/Nectar-Hedge-Axelar/DOCS.md

 ### User-Level Accounting

 This is a WIP.
 User level accounting will be tokenized for production.
-Instead of writing these balances to storage, we'll mint erc721s for each user position that will include the epoch of their deposit.
+Instead of writing these balances to storage, we'll mint erc721s  (or 20s) for each user position that will include the epoch of their deposit.
 When shorts are placed, state of epochs will be updated and necUSD will be mintable by user.

 ```solidity
 struct UserData {